bartificer/programming-by-stealth/docs/tidbit2.md

 On February 6 2022 that gave me a first guess of `thyme` which sadly gave me all grey squares 🙁

-Oh well, we can use regular expressions to exclude all words that contain any of those letters by combining character classes in regular expressions with the `-v` for *in__v__ert* flag.
+While this is not the funnest information, it is information, so we can use it to narrow down the list of possible answers.
+Like Allison, I used the `egrep` command to perform pattern-matching using the PCRE regular expression syntax.

+So, how do we use a regular expression to find words that **don't** contain any of the letters in `thyme`?
+Normally, `egrep` filters text down to just the lines that `**do** contain a given pattern, but we want the opposite.
+That's where the `-v` (for *inVert*) flag comes in.
+Using this flag makes grep return the lines that *don't* contain the given pattern instead of those that do.

+What pattern do we want to give?
+We want to exclude words that contain *any* of our known-bad guesses, and the easiest way to do that is with a PCRE *character class*.

-In PCRE regular expressions, a list of characters in square brackets is referred to as a *character class* means *'any one of these'*.
-Both `grep` and `egrep` allow you to flip the logic of their search with the `-v` flag, so inserting `egrep '[thyme]'` into our chain of commands will filter out words file down to only the lines that don't contain any of the characters in `thyme`.
+Putting those two things together, inserting `egrep '[thyme]'` into our chain of commands will filter the words file down to only the lines that don't contain any of the characters in `thyme`.
 By adding that into my chain I used the following to choose my second guess:

 ```sh
 cat wordleWords.txt | egrep -v '[thyme]' | sort --random-sort | head -1